inetabliu/SEI-56-React-App-Project-2/README.md

 + VSCode Liveshare
 + Insomnia
 + Yarn
-+ Version control tools (Git/Github)
++ Version control tools (Git/GitHub)
 + Netlify (deployment)

-## Process
+## Approach
 We had only 48 hours to produce our MVP so had to pick a Public API that worked in our favour.
 We found a great Rick and Morty cartoon API that consisted of great documentation and most importantly included some imagery, as it was something we were after.
 We decided to use VSCode Liveshare for this project so we can collaboratively work on the same code base together.
 We wanted to keep our application simple with just a few "pages" so we could focus on it looking well polished and the features are working as intended.

-We moved to the stage in testing our API and making a ``get`` request to display data about our characters.
-The second we know we can access certain endpoints on the API.
+The next stage was testing our API and making a ``get`` request to display data about our characters, once we knew we could access certain endpoints on the API.

 ```javascript
 useEffect(() => {